The Paranormal Database

 Date / Time: 1918

 Further Comments: For three consecutive nights, the son of the hall's owner watched a ghostly woman wearing a poke bonnet and crinoline dress enter his bedroom.
 On the third night, he shone a light on the entity, which disappeared.
 The boy switched bedrooms, and never saw the phantom again.
-Wayne Anthony writes that a Cromwellian fighter in armour, nicknamed 'Soldier Dick', haunted the entrance hall, and a woman in a nightdress runs around outside, tearing out her golden hair.
+Wayne Anthony writes that a Cromwellian fighter in armour, nicknamed 'Soldier Dick', haunted the entrance hall, and a woman in a nightdress ran outside, while tearing out her golden hair.

 An old postcard of Wingfield Manor.